TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

       standard error and continue handling further requests.

       .. versionchanged:: 3.6
-         Now only called for exceptions derived from the :exc:`Exception` class.
+         Now only called for exceptions derived kutoka the :exc:`Exception` class.